 - that skis and poles are appropriate for the size and ability of the student

 - that all bindings are in working order and set to the proper tension

-- that all bindings meet current approved guidelines
+- that all bindings meet current manufacturer's guidelines

 - that boots and bindings are compatible

 Thu, 06/11/20 02:36 pm